Gunsundari (1948 film)

 Gunsundari is 1948 Indian Gujarati/Hindi social drama film directed and produced by Ratibhai Punatar.
 The film was a remake of 1934 film of same name.
 It was successful.

 Plot

 Gopaldas Seth has three children.
 His elder son Chandrakant is married to ideal wife Guniyal.
 His seven-year-old son Vinu treats Guniyal like his mother.
-His daughter Kususm is married to Chaman, a poet, and lives poor life.
+His daughter Kususm is married to Chaman, a poet, and leads a life of poverty.
 Chandrakant meet a dancer Neelmani through his friend Sudhakar.
 Neelmani ruins Chandrakant's life and makes him alcoholic.
 Gopaldas Sheth gives his wealth to Guniyal as inheritance.
-Guniyal tries to fulfill monetary demands of Neelmani.
-Chandrakant is eventually changed of his heart during the funeral of his father.
+Guniyal tries to fulfill the monetary demands of Neelmani.
+Chandrakant eventually has a change of heart during the funeral of his father.
 He returns to Guniyal.